How do you use a fractional CFO to grow a business?

 • They will give an objective opinion based upon the best financial and commercial information for the business; they are independent of the company and have no internal political views.

-• With corporate advisors like iFD, finding a part-time FD with knowledge of your industry sector and stage of growth is not as difficult as you might think.
+• With corporate advisors like iFD, finding a fractional FD with knowledge of your industry sector and stage of growth is not as difficult as you might think.

 • They will improve credibility with external stakeholders and reassure investors that their funds are in safe hands and the management is focused on growing the business.